sencha-dev/powkit/README.md

 # Supported Algorithms

-*note: estimated hash time assumes the DAG is already cached*
+The estimated hash times are meant to be relative since it can vary across different hardware.
+All tests were run with the DAG already calculated.

 | Algorithm   | DAG         | Estimated Hash Time       |
 | ----------- | ----------- | --------------------------|